dsyer/presos/decks/microservice-security.md

   roles, ACLs etc.)?
 * How is the data managed: who is responsible for storing and retrieving it?
+* How can you verify that the request hasn't been tampered with?

 ## HTTP Basic Authentication